General Mobile Radio Service: Frequency table

 Note: Some inexpensive GMRS mobiles and portables do not fully comply with FCC permissible modulation bandwidth for GMRS and thus have weak transmitter audio and reduced range.

 Conditions: Effective February 16, 1999, the GMRS rules have been amended and one may operate on any of the primary or interstitial channels shown in section 95.1763.
-Exception: Licensees who operate North of Line A and East of Line C may not operate on channels 462.650 MHz, 467.650 MHz, 462.700 MHz and 467.700 MHz (ch.
-19 and 21), unless one's previous license authorized such operations.
+Exception: Licensees who operate North of Line A and East of Line C may not operate on channels 462.6500 MHz (channel 19), 467.6500 MHz (channel 19R), 462.7000 MHz (channel 21) and 467.7000 MHz (channel 21R), unless one's previous license authorized such operations.

 Bandwidth vs channel spacing

 The FCC stipulates a specific channel bandwidth for FRS and GMRS.
 The bandwidth is constrained by the modulation which is FM deviation (GMRS = +/- 5.0 kHz, FRS = +/- 2.5 kHz) plus the uncertainties of the filtering of the transmitter and receiver.
 Additionally receivers and transmitters may drift over time or temperature so the bandwidth is further constrained to prevent interference to the adjacent channel.
 Channel spacing is 25 kHz for GMRS and so a 20 kHz bandwidth fits into that channel with protection on each side.
 FRS channels are spaced within a 12.5 kHz space directly between two GMRS channels.
 FRS radios generally utilize an 11 kHz transmitter bandwidth and a power lower than GMRS so the interference to an adjacent GMRS channel is minimized.